BinaryMuse/gwt-wizard/README.md

   * Removing pages: once a page has been added to a wizard, it can't be removed
+  * DOM dependence: there is some DOM/GWT dependence in classes that should be a presenter (in the MVP sense)
   * Unit Tests: there are currently no unit tests checked in for the project
   * Build scripts: there are currently no build scripts for the project